genevate/style_guides/programming/languages/elm.md

 - Prefer qualified over unqualified imports.
 - Use unqualified imports sparingly (i.e. `import Html exposing (..)`) in order to avoid naming conflicts and reduce code readability.
+- Avoid lots of imports (there should be more lines of code than import lines).
+- Avoid recursive imports.
+Refactor to reduce the circular imports to a single import.

 ## Modules